Vaccine Equity Campaign Resources

 California for All.
 (2022, March 21).
 Vaccination data.
 COVID19.CA.GOV.
 Vaccination data – Coronavirus COVID-19 Response (ca.gov)

-CFRA is distributing $425,000 in mini-grants to FRCs for outreach and on-site or pop-up vaccine clinics for underserved communities.
-Maximum grant per recipient is $10,000.
-All CFRA Member FRCs in California are invited to apply for this mini-grant, made possible by the Sierra Health Foundation Vaccine Equity Campaign.
+CFRA is distributing $400,000 in mini-grants to FRCs for outreach and on-site or pop-up vaccine clinics for underserved communities.
+Maximum grant to be awarded is $20,000 per applicant.

 Mini-grants will be awarded as follows: